 “I panicked when I heard that I had to submit a research paper to pass to the next grade.
 I don’t have a computer at home.
 I share internet access with my neighbors so connection is very weak.
 I was lost and my parents felt helpless,” 11-year-old Hala* from Manfalut, Assiut said.

-Save the Children’s Literate Village project, funded by the USAID, ensures that primary-school aged children and their mothers – in targeted villages in lower and upper Egypt have the necessary literacy skills to continue learning and self-improvement.
-To assist students in Assiut with their research papers, the project created WhatsApp groups to disseminate awareness messages on how to stay protected from Corona virus, to community teachers on a daily basis.
+Save the Children’s Literate Village project, funded by the USAID, seeks to provide primary-school aged children and their mothers – in targeted villages in lower and upper Egypt with the necessary literacy skills to continue learning and self-improvement.
+To assist students in Assiut, and all other project intervention governorates, with their research papers, the project created WhatsApp groups to disseminate awareness messages on how to stay protected from Corona virus, to community teachers on a daily basis.
 Supervisors from the Ministry of Education also shared instructions on how to complete the required research papers on these groups, which supported teachers and parents with information and guidance, and followed up throughout the process.

 “I heard about brokers selling prepared research papers to students in many villages nearby,” said Farah*, a primary school teacher.
 She added that other pupils could not receive sufficient support from their parents and this was when she decided to meet with her students at the school playground, while taking all hygienic precautions.
 “I divided them into groups and set topics for each team.
 I then explained the research, provided them with tablets, let the children collect the information they need from websites and books, and sat with them on another day to finish writing the papers.”
 Faten is one of many teachers who provided similar help to their students, with the support and supervision of Literate Village.